undel-gh/HA-Laundry-Monitor/docs/en/STATEMACHINE.md

 Only leak-related diagnostics and leak reporting are affected.

-### 12.5 Energy or temperature sensor unavailable
+### 12.5 Energy sensor unavailable

-Loss of an optional energy or temperature sensor must not affect state transitions.
+Loss of an optional energy sensor must not affect state transitions.

 ## 13. Home Assistant Restart and State Restoration